dskrypa/cli_command_parser/docs/_src/configuration.rst

 *************

-Configuration options can be specified as keyword arguments when :ref:`initializing Commands<commands:Initializing Commands>`.
+Configuration options can be specified as keyword arguments when :ref:`initializing Commands<commands:Defining Commands>`.
 It is also possible to provide either a dictionary of options or an instance of :class:`.CommandConfig`.